 - New street trees and landscaped vegetation

-- New street lighting, including a smart pole.
+- New street lighting.

 - Reduced flood risk to residents and improved overland flow of water

 - Additional 7 car spaces (49 total) to support Darby Street businesses

 - 19 new street trees across the project

 Works are nearing completion in Council Street, which will improve stormwater drainage issues and create an appealing, well-functioning street for traffic, cyclists and pedestrians.